What is a Medicaid Waiver?

 Waiver Description

-The Indiana Aged and Disabled (A&D) Medicaid Waiver is intended to help elderly or disabled state residents that need the types and level of care provided in nursing homes.
-By offering services and support to help these individuals live at home instead of in nursing facilities, the state can both improve the quality of life of the individual, as well as save money by decreasing its nursing home costs.
-Services provided under this waiver are also extended to individuals in certain Medicaid-approved assisted living residences and adult family care homes, also referred to as adult foster care.
-This wavier can also assist individuals currently residing in a nursing home facility transition back into the community.
+The Indiana Aged and Disabled Medicaid Waiver is intended to help elderly or disabled residents that need the type and level of care provided in nursing homes.
+By offering services and support to help these individuals live at home instead of in a nursing facility, the state can both improve the quality of life of the individual, as well as save money by decreasing its nursing home costs.

 Eligibility Guidelines

-Applicants must meet the 5 main criteria for qualification:
+Applicants must meet certain criteria for qualification:

-4) Monthly Income – to be eligible for the A&D Waiver, the candidate must fall within the financial guidelines for Indiana Medicaid long term care.
-In 2022, single applicants are allowed monthly income up to $2,523.
-If married and the applicant’s spouse is not seeking Medicaid services, the non-applicant’s income is not counted toward the applicant spouse’s eligibility.
 When the non-applicant spouse has low income, some of the applicant’s income can be allocated to the non-applicant spouse as a living allowance.
-As of 2022, this spousal income allowance may be as much as $3,435 / month.
-Candidates should be aware that re-allocation of income is a complicated process and may require the assistance of a medicaid planning professional.
+As of 2024, this spousal income allowance may be as much as $3,853.50 a month.
+Candidates should be aware that reallocation of income is a complicated process and may require the assistance of a Medicaid planning professional.

 Benefits and Services